YARA BELGIUM S.A.

 16 Jun 2023

-Their ask — Yara requests adding clean hydrogen production as an explicit goal and net-zero manufacturing category.
+Message — Yara requests adding clean hydrogen production as an explicit goal and net-zero manufacturing category.
 They want hydrogen projects eligible for streamlined permitting and strategic project status.
 They also seek support for integrating technologies in industrial settings and government schemes for infrastructure projects.123

-How it helps them — This would secure streamlined permitting, priority status and financing for their hydrogen projects.45
+Why — This would secure streamlined permitting, priority status and financing for their hydrogen projects.45

-Who loses — Taxpayers bear costs of subsidizing energy-intensive industry's transition and operating expenses.6
+Impact — Taxpayers bear costs of subsidizing energy-intensive industry's transition and operating expenses.6

 Yara urges broader digital labelling scope for fertilisers